 Salmon restoration project helps strengthen sockeye population in the Yakima Basin

-This milestone is one part of a larger project at Cle Elum Dam that will expand access to 30 miles of river habitat.
+This milestone is one part of a larger project at Cle Elum Dam that will improve access to 30 miles of river habitat.
 It is projected to help increase sockeye return into the Yakima Basin fivefold, from 20,000 to 100,000 each year.

 Last year marked the 10-year anniversary of the state’s initial investment in the Integrated Plan, making this celebration a timely closeout to the plan’s first phase – and helping to lay a solid foundation for the next 10 years and beyond.